github/codeql/ql/src/Security/CWE-077/EnvVarInjectionCritical.md

 ### Exploitation

-An attacker will be able to run arbitrary code by injecting environment variables such as `LD_PRELOAD`, `BASH_ENV`, etc.
+An attacker is be able to run arbitrary code by injecting environment variables such as `LD_PRELOAD`, `BASH_ENV`, etc.

 ## References